 Skiing near Nanaimo Lakes

 If you’ve got ski touring gear or snowshoes, you can make use of the hills around the Nanaimo Lakes area.
 For years, Green Mountain was a community run ski hill.
-They ended up shutting down a while ago but the ski runs remain and are still a great place to get some turns in.
+They ended up shutting down in 1984 but the old ski runs remain and are still a great place to get some turns in.
 You just have to get yourself to the top!

 Getting to Nanaimo Lakes